 Mrs. Elissa Katz, a Frisch alumus, is a member of Frisch’s Math department.
 Mrs. Katz holds a B.A. in Economics, from Brandeis University and an M.A. in Statistics from Columbia University.
 After having worked in the actuarial field for 10 years, Mrs. Katz transitioned into the field of education by teaching all levels of math at Bat Torah High School before coming to Frisch.

-Mrs. Elaine Keigher provides guidance and support to teachers and students affiliated with the Learning Center.
+Mrs. Elaine Keigher is a member of the Frisch math department.
 She earned her B.A. from William Paterson University and her M.Ed. from the University of Illinois and has done doctoral work at the University of Tennessee.
-During her tenure at Magen David Yeshiva in Brooklyn and at The J.E.C. in Elizabeth, Mrs. Keigher developed curriculum, provided teacher training workshops, and developed programs for gifted and learning disabled students.
-She has also taught on the elementary school, high school and college levels.
+She has taught at the elementary school, high school and college levels.

 Mrs. Kessler is the Registrar at Frisch and responsible for the admissions process for prospective students.
 She processes hundreds of applications, arranges all interviews and visits and prepares acceptance letters.